shankyty/booknotes/system-design/system-design-interview/chapter05/README.md

  * I: Up to you.
  * C: Do we need to inform throttled users?
  * I: Yes.
+> [!IMPORTANT]

-Summary of requirements:
+> Summary of requirements:
- * Accurately limit excess requests
+> * Accurately limit excess requests
- * Low latency & as little memory as possible
+> * Low latency & as little memory as possible
- * Distributed rate limiting.
+> * Distributed rate limiting.
- * Exception handling
+> * Exception handling
- * High fault tolerance - if cache server goes down, rate limiter should continue functioning.
+> * High fault tolerance - if cache server goes down, rate limiter should continue functioning.

 # Step 2 - Propose high-level design and get buy-in
 We'll stick with a simple client-server model for simplicity.